saif29oct/docker-react-ts/readme.md

       - Example: `d-npm install` can be used instead of `docker exec react-ts npm install`

 ## Tips
-- To initialize docker-react-ts for an existing react project
+- To initialize docker-react-ts for an existing React project
   - step-1: follow installation steps 1-2
-  - step-2: fix the `APP_DIR` path
+    - step-2: fix the `APP_DIR` path in `.env` file